Brand Name Zarontin Common Name ethosuximide

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

 Drowsiness/reduced alertness: Ethosuximide may impair the mental or physical abilities required for potentially dangerous activities such as driving or operating machinery.
-People taking this medication should determine how it affects them before undertaking such activities.
+Avoid driving, operating machinery, or performing other potentially hazardous tasks until you have determined how this medication affects you.

 Pregnancy: Women subject to major seizures should not stop taking this medication during pregnancy.
 For women subject to minor seizures, the risk of stopping the medication prior to or during pregnancy should be weighed against the risk of birth defects.
 If you become pregnant while taking this medication, contact your doctor right away.

-Children: The safety and effectiveness of this medication have not been established for children under 3 years of age.
+Children: The safety and effectiveness of this medication have not been established for children less than 3 years of age.

 What other drugs could interact with this medication?